jojozhuang/jojozhuang.github.io/_popular/jekyll/jekyll-pagination.md

 ---
 layout: tutorial
 key: popular
-title: "Jekyll - Pagination - Draft"
+title: "Jekyll - Pagination"
 index: 1622
 subcategory: jekyll
 date: 2019-06-04
 tags: [Pagination]
 ---

-> Add progress bar at top of every page.
+> Add pagination buttons for every page.

-## 1. Pagination in Jekyll
+## 1. Pagination
+Pagination provides convenience to user when he/she wants to navigate to other pages from the current page.
+In this posting, I will introduce how to implement a simple pagination function in Jekyll.
+I will create two buttons for each posting page to enable user to navigate to previous or next page.
+## 2. Implementation
+### 2.1 Create Include File for Pagination
-Create a include file `_include/pagination.html` and include it other pages.
+Create a file `_include/pagination.html` with following content.
+Two buttons named `Previous` and `Next` are defined.
 {% raw %}
 ```raw
 <ul class="pager">